f5devcentral/f5-big-iq/README.md

 | AS3-F5-DNS-FQDN-A-type-template-default | For global load balancing distribution of DNS name resolution requests A type.

-The AS3 templates in this repository are available in 2 formats:

-* A Postman Collection & Environment.
-* A JSON file.
-Instructions for using this JSON file and API calls to use AS3 templates are provided in our CloudDocs content: [BIG-IQ API documentation](https://clouddocs.f5.com/products/big-iq/mgmt-api/latest/ApiReferences/bigiq_public_api_ref/r_as3_template.html).

-Instructions for downloading and importing these templates to your BIG-IQ user interface are provided below.
+There are two methods you can use to download these templates and import then into your BIG-IQ so that you can use them.

+- If you are comfortable logging in to your BIG-IQ via SSH and executing a script, use **Importing AS3 templates to your BIG-IQ using a script**.
+This method uses an API call to access a JSON file.
+- If you are more comfortable with an application with a graphical user interface, use **Importing AS3 templates to your BIG-IQ using Postman**.
+This method uses an application named Postman to import the templates directly to your BIG-IQ.

-Importing AS3 templates to your BIG-IQ using CLI
+Importing AS3 templates to your BIG-IQ using a script
 ------------------------------------------------

-1. Open a SSH session to your BIG-IQ as admin user.
+1. Open an SSH session to your BIG-IQ, and log in as an admin.

-2. Execute below commands (copy/paste).
+2. From the command prompt, run the following sequence of commands.
+(You can copy and paste the entire sequence directly to the command line.)

 ```
 bash